Fully quantum fluctuation theorems: A quantum fluctuation theorem

 Hence, the channels $\mathcal{F}_{\pm}$ are completely determined by the transition probabilities $p_{\pm}(k|0)$ from $|0\rangle\langle 0|$ to the other energy eigenstates.
-Alternatively, one may say that the dynamics is identical along all of the diagonals (which does \emph{not} imply that the collection of diagonals of the density matrix are identical).
+Alternatively, one may say that the dynamics is identical along all of the diagonals (which does \emph{not} imply that the different diagonals of the density matrix are identical).

 Our primary goal in this section is to regain (\ref{StandardCrooks}) from (\ref{QuantumCrooks}).
-However, we face an immediate obstacle in that (\ref{StandardCrooks}) very explicitly refers to `work', while we in our constructions deliberately have avoided to specify what the quantum version of work exactly is supposed to be.
+However, we face an immediate obstacle in that (\ref{StandardCrooks}) very explicitly refers to `work', while we in our constructions deliberately have avoided specifying what the quantum version of work exactly is supposed to be.
 A way to test Crooks theorem in a macroscopic setting would be to measure the energy content in the energy source before and after the experiment, in order to see how much energy that has been spent.
 This macroscopic type of two-point measurements makes sense since we can expect a macroscopic source to be in states that would not be significantly disturbed by energy measurements (e.g.~in the sense of pointer states and quantum Darwinism \cite{Zurek03,BlumeKohout06,Zurek09}).
 Recalling the discussion in section \ref{MainSecDiagonalOffdiagonal}, the decoupling of the diagonal and off-diagonal modes of coherence can be regarded as yielding a weaker form of stability.
 In this case all coherences are blatantly annihilated, but the evolution of the diagonal distribution is unaffected by repeated energy measurements.
 Since our aim is to regain the classical Crooks relation, this appears as an acceptable form of stability, and it also seems reasonable to identify work with the energy loss in the reservoir, $w = E_n -E_m = s(n-m)$, for the initial measurement outcome $E_n$ and the final outcome $E_m$.
 For these two-point measurements, the probability $P_{\pm}(w)$ is obtained by summing over all possible transitions that result in the work $w$ for the given initial state $\sigma$, and thus